CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 **Module:** get_image_runner
 **Parent:**  none
 **Input:** tile numbers list
-**Output:** single_exposure single-CCD files for input images, weights, flags
+**Output:** tile image, compressed tile weight

-The tile images and weights selected in the previous section need to be findable by `ShapePipe` in the tiles input directory `input_tiles`.
+The tile images and weights selected in the previous section are now made available for `ShapePipe` in the tiles input directory `input_tiles`.
 Either download the images and weights there, or, if they are already stored locally on a hard disk, create symbolic links in `input_tiles`.
 Now is a good time to make a necessary small change to the file names.
 As mentioned above, any dot (`.`) that does not indicate a file extension needs to be replaced.
 In addition, file type specifiers need to appear before the tile number.
 Therefore, images and weights need to be renamed, for example according to the following scheme:
 ```bash
 mv CFIS.424.248.r.fits CFIS_image_424_248.r.fits
 mv CFIS.424.248.r.weight.fits.fz CFIS_weight_424_248.r.weight.fits.fz